Yeonhye Park

 B. Seoul, South Korea

-Lives and works in State College, PA
+Lives and works in PA

 Education

-Masters of Fine Arts in Studio Art, Pennsylvania State University, University Park, PA, 2022
+Master of Fine Arts in Studio Art, Pennsylvania State University, University Park, PA, 2022

 Bachelor of Fine Arts in Studio Art • Bachelor of Arts in Buddhist Philosophy, Dong-Guk University, South Korea, 2010